ishandandekar/Churnobyl/README.md

 ## Future additions:

 - Minimize human intervention.
 The pipeline must run automatically, if the production metric goes below a certain threshold
-- Adding a flag endpoint to capture wrong predictions submitted by users
-- Using self-hosted runners instead of Github appointed, to gain more control over functioning and logging of the pipeline
-- Model training doesn't support `StackingClassifier`
-- Tuning `VotingClassifier` is not available yet

 ## Milestones